lucianmiller/gofish/README.md

   - [X] 3.
 If the value matches, give card to player
   - [X] 4.
 If the value doesn't match, have player draw from deck
 - [x] 5.
 Display ranks on view
 - [ ] 6.
-Set up alternating turns
+Set up alternating turns.
+Allow computer to take it's turn
 - [ ] 7.
 Display if player or computer get complete pair of 4 cards
-- [ ] 8. end game when deck is out of cards.
+- [ ] 8. end game when deck is out of cards and hands are empty.
 The player with the most amount of 4 of a kind is the winner